docknetwork/react-native-sdk/docs/getting-started.md

 ### 5. Verify a Credential

-The Dock Wallet SDK provides built-in functionality for verifying credentials.
+The Truvera Wallet SDK provides built-in functionality for verifying credentials.
 This is especially useful when interacting with third parties who need to verify your credentials.
 The verification controller manages this process.
 Below is an example of how to start a verification, select which credentials to reveal, create a presentation, and submit it for verification.

 ```ts
 const {